JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 * For textures, at the moment SceneForge accepts only .png files.
 This ensures compatability across all uses of images in a project, including skyboxes and backdrop textures.
 * For Skyboxes, SceneForge accepts only .png files.
 In order for the scene to display skies correctly, the image should be in the *equirectangular* 360 Degree/Panorama image format.
 - - -
+### More About 3D Models
-*At the moment, the glTF model importer only supports triangle meshes (i.e. mesh type = TRIANGLE), whereas the glTF format allows lines (i.e. mesh type = LINES) and point clouds (i.e. mesh type = POINTS).
+* At the moment, the glTF model importer only supports triangle meshes (i.e. mesh type = TRIANGLE), whereas the glTF format allows lines (i.e. mesh type = LINES) and point clouds (i.e. mesh type = POINTS).
 In the future, we hope to support those as well.
-To check if a glTF file contains unsupported LINES/POINTS meshes, you can use the `inspect` command in the `gltf-transform` command line tools.
+* To check if a glTF file contains unsupported LINES/POINTS meshes, you can use the `inspect` command in the `gltf-transform` command line tools.
+* Any 3D model (.FBX, .OBJ, etc) can be converted into .glTF via online tools [like this one.](https://blackthread.io/gltf-converter/){:target="_blank"}
+* glTF models can also be downloaded from a variety of sources, such as [SketchFab.](http://sketchfab.com/){:target="_blank"}